 You may be eligible for credit for previous coursework at other postsecondary institutions.
 Students must apply for transfer credit to be assessed, and follow the policies outlined by the Office of the Registrar.
 More information and the Request Form can be found at: Transfer Credit

-You must be admitted to your program prior to requesting transfer credit, and it is recommended that you submit your Transfer Credit Request form - found at: Transfer Credit Form-- at least one month prior to the start of term.
+You must be admitted to your program prior to requesting transfer credit, and it is recommended that you submit your Transfer Credit Form Request at least one month prior to the start of term.

 Prior Learning Assessment and Recognition